Michael A. Taylor Player Props: Twins vs. Rays

 Michael A. Taylor At The Plate

-- Taylor has six doubles, seven home runs and nine walks while hitting .217.
+- Taylor is batting .219 with seven doubles, seven home runs and nine walks.

-- He has hit a home run in six games this season (11.8%), leaving the park in 4.3% of his trips to the dish.
+- In 11.5% of his games this year, he has hit a home run, and 4.2% of his trips to the dish.

-- In 23.5% of his games this season, Taylor has driven in at least one run.
-In four of those games (7.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Taylor has had at least one RBI in 23.1% of his games this season (12 of 52), with more than one RBI four times (7.7%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.